 LNAK10099U Biodiversity in Urban Nature

-supporting wildlife of all sorts in urban surroundings.
+wild life of all sorts in urban surroundings.

 Keywords from the course plan:

-• Biodiversity in public parks and domestic gardens
+• Biodiversity of public and domestic gardens

 - Expected consequences on diversity of practical actions taken

-- Methods for quantification of biodiversity
+- Methods on quantification of biological diversity

 - Transform theoretical knowledge to practical action in a situation given limited frames